ozzy92/engagement/README.md

 # Engagement Requests

-This is my Ruby on Rails demo app.
-First application.
+This is a Ruby on Rails demo app I used to learn Ruby on Rails.

+See the What Is This link in upper right for a blurb on what it's about.

 ## Deployed